emiliapuutonen1/ForEmployers/README.md

 For any inquiries or assistance related to the Portfolio Website project, feel free to contact the project maintainer.

 # Thank you for your interest in the Portfolio Website!
-We hope you find it informative and inspiring.
+I hope you find it informative and inspiring.